ELS-RD/transformer-deploy/README.md

 > This is of course a bad practice, you should make your own 2 lines Dockerfile with Transformers inside.

 Right now, only TensorRT 8.0.3 backend is available in Triton.
-Until the TensorRT 8.2 backend is available, we advise you to only use ONNX Runtime Triton backend.
+Until the TensorRT 8.2 backend is available, we advise you to only use ONNX Runtime backend.

 * Query the inference server: